Garlicky Green Beans and Mushrooms

 Take the sauteed veggies and add them into the green beans in the stock pot.
 I scraped the olive oil and liquid from the veggies out of the skillet and added it too!

 Heat the green bean mixture a few minutes until everything is heated thoroughly.
+Transfer to a serving dish, if desired.

 To serve: Spoon ingredients into a serving dish and enjoy!